 How to Track Influencer Marketing

-When it comes to tracking influencer marketing efforts, there are a few key methods to monitor how influencers impact your overall funnel and sales goals.
+While measuring influencer marketing and its associated sales data differs per brand, there are a few key methods to monitor how influencers impact your overall funnel and sales goals.
 One method is to include a custom URL, UTM code, or personal discount code in your creative brief.

 This is a valuable practice because it allows marketers to attribute sales and other metrics to specific content creators.
 When brands can pinpoint the creators who are getting the best engagement and driving the most conversions, there’s an opportunity to reactivate these partners on a regular basis, even within an ambassador program.